Skip to content

 Additional Bills Support Smaller Manufactured Home Loans

 In addition to the YIMBY Act, the H.R.
 5931 also passed in the House on March 2, 2020.
-As this bill requires the FHA to review its regulations and eliminate any barriers that prevent potential homebuyers from accessing smaller loans for manufactured homes under $70,000, it focuses on creating a more favorable lending climate for manufactured home lending and potential borrowers.
+This bill requires the FHA to review its rules.

 All posts